Which city is cheaper, Vienna or Helsinki?

 The spring brings many poeple to Helsinki as well as Vienna.
 Many travelers come to Helsinki for the natural beauty.
 Also, many visitors come to Vienna in the spring for the natural beauty.

 Be prepared for some very cold days in Helsinki.
 Helsinki is much colder than Vienna in the spring.
-The temperature in Helsinki is usually 3°C (37°F) in April, and Vienna stays around 13°C (55°F).
+The daily temperature in Helsinki averages around 3°C (37°F) in April, and Vienna fluctuates around 13°C (55°F).

 The sun comes out a lot this time of the year in Vienna.
 In the spring, Helsinki often gets less sunshine than Vienna.
 Helsinki gets 183 hours of sunny skies this time of year, while Vienna receives 202 hours of full sun.